caqtdm/caqtdm/docs/source/caQtDM_Manual.rst

 Description Files
 -----------------

-| With the Qt designer you produce xml files with the extension .ui.
+With the Qt designer, you produce xml files with the extension ``.ui``.
 These files are used as input for the synoptic viewer caQtDM.
 These xml ascii file can be edited by hand, but care has to be taken while caQtDM and Qt designer do not forgive any error.
 Qt designer will however tell you at what line the mistake is produced.

-| The files are normally loaded from the current directory and/or from
-  the directory specified by the environment variable CAQTDM_DISPLAY_PATH.
-The directories are specified with the separator : for linux and ; for microsoft windows.
+The files are normally loaded from the current directory and/or from the directory specified by the environment variable CAQTDM_DISPLAY_PATH.
+The directories are specified with the separator ``:`` for linux and ``;`` for microsoft windows.

 Connection Problems and Access Rights
 ------------------------------------------------------